moby/moby/contrib/man/md/docker-tag.1.md

    The image name.

 **TAG**
    The tag you are assigning to the image.
+This is often a version or other 'tag' to distinguish from other similarly named images.

 # EXAMPLES

 ## Tagging an image

-Here is an example of tagging an image with the tag version1.0 :
+Here is an example of renaming an image with the repository 'fedora', name 'httpd', and tag version1.0 :

     docker tag 0e5574283393 fedora/httpd:version1.0